hari-sangani/ruby/README.md

 # Ruby

-This repo contains ruby exercise files which were done at Softices Traniee Program 2022
+This repo contains ruby exercise files which were done at Softices Trainee Program 2022